Nike+ Kinect Training

 Nike+ Kinect Training is a fitness video game for the Xbox 360.
 It is developed in cooperation with athletics company Nike.
 The game was ported to Japan for release on 15 November 2012.

 The game allows the user to earn and compete with others with NikeFuel points, a unit of measuring athletic performance.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.

 In February 2013, Nike+ Kinect Trainings development team was nominated for a BAFTA Games award in the Sports/Fitness category.
 However, it lost to New Star Soccer at the 9th British Academy Games Awards.
 During the 16th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Nike+ Kinect Training for "Outstanding Achievement in Connectivity", ultimately losing the award to Halo 4.